NeoExtended/gym-gathering/README.md

 An example would be the transport of particles inside the human body (e.g. to combat a tumor).

 ### Installation
-Currently installation can be done by cloning this repository and using `pip` for a local installation.
+Currently, installation can be done by cloning this repository and using `pip` for a local installation.

 #### Install from pip
 The easiest way to install the environments is to use the available pip package using: